Get Tech Tips

 Compliance

-A Copeland Digital Scroll uses the axial (up and down) compliance to intentionally load (full capacity) and unload the compressor on and off for various periods of time to match compressor capacity to the equipment load.
+A Copeland digital scroll uses the axial (up and down) compliance to intentionally load (full capacity) and unload the compressor on and off for various periods of time.
+This feature helps match compressor capacity to the equipment load.

-These digital scrolls have a solenoid that allows fully-loaded operation like usual when it's de-energized and allows for fully unloaded operation when energized.
-By varying the loaded time to unloaded time, the compressor can vary its output over a period of time and provide excellent capacity control.
-Technicians in the field may hear this loading and unloading and think that something is going wrong because it does SOUND quite unusual to the trained ear.
+These digital scrolls have a solenoid that allows fully-loaded operation as usual when it's de-energized and allows for fully unloaded operation when energized.
+By varying the ratio of loaded time to unloaded time, the compressor can vary its output over a period of time and provide excellent capacity control.
+Technicians in the field may hear this loading and unloading and think that something is going wrong because it does sound quite unusual to the untrained ear.

-My brother was working on a large rooftop unit and heard it unloading, so he put his ammeter in the compressor.
-He observed a consistent increase and decrease of compressor amperage.
+My brother was working on a large rooftop unit and heard it unloading, so he brought out his ammeter.
+He observed a consistent increase and decrease in compressor amperage.
 Sure enough, it was a Copeland digital scroll.

 —Bryan